 - Implantation of a fertilised egg takes place 6–12 days after ovulation.

 - A woman is born with her lifetime quota of eggs, and much more—in fact, millions of immature eggs.

 - A menstrual period may occur even if ovulation hasn’t happened.

 - Some women feel ovulation pain or ache near the ovaries.

-- Some women have been known to ovulate during their period and at other odd times.
+- Some women ovulate during their period and at other odd times.